 Following an environmental and economic assessment, encroaching bush is harvested either by hand or mechanically.
 The Forest Stewardship Council (FSC)™ certifies CCF’s woodland management practices as sustainable, while the Wildlife Friendly Enterprise Network (WFEN) certifies that our products deliver measurable improvements for wildlife in wild places.

 The harvested bush is dried in the sun and then fed into a mechanical chipper before being transported to the processing plant where the chips are milled to size.

 These smaller chips are dried and then passed through an extrusion press.
 Under heat and pressure the chips bond and are extruded as compacted Bushblok product, cut to size, bundled, wrapped and labeled ready for distribution.

 CCF has earned praise throughout the world for the CCF Bush Project.
-Dr. Laurie Marker received the 2008 Tech Award for Environmental Achievement and the 2010 Tyler Prize for the Bushblok project.
+Dr. Laurie Marker received the 2008 Intel Tech Environment Award from The Tech Museum and the 2010 Tyler Prize for Environmental Achievement from the University of Southern California for CCF’s Bushblok project.
 Bushblok was also named a finalist for the St Andrew’s Prize and the BBC World Challenge.
 In 2012, as part of the Clinton Global Initiative, CCF committed to expand its Bushblok program and support the emerging biomass clean energy industry in Namibia.
 The use of nuisance thorn bush as biomass has interested many energy companies and CCF has provided bush samples to several potential ventures.

 Namibia’s Biomass Potential